xlurio/aristotle-api/README.md

 ## Introduction

-The AristotleAPI is REST API that provides a smart management of students grades and absences for schools and colleges.
+The AristotleAPI is a REST API that provides a smart management of students grades and absences for schools and colleges.
 Currently it has the following features:

 * Administrators can register teachers
 * Administrators can register students